The Contender (2000 film): Plot

 Hanson meets with Evans and offers to withdraw her name, to save his administration more embarrassment.
 Despite the wishes of the administration, she refuses to fight back or even address Runyon's charges, arguing that to answer the questions dignifies them being asked in the first place—something she does not believe.
 Evans meets with Runyon, informing him he will not choose Hanson as vice president.
 Runyon casually brings forward Hathaway as a replacement.
 They make an agreement that Runyon will back down on his attacks if Evans chooses Hathaway as vice president.
 However, Evans requests Runyon to make a public statement defending Hathaway, which Runyon agrees to do.

-Hanson, Hathaway, and Runyon are all invited to the White House.
-Evans then shocks them by showing an FBI report revealing that Hathaway paid the woman to drive off the bridge into the lake and get saved by him.
+Hanson, Hathaway, and Runyon are all invited to the White House where Evans shocks them with an FBI report revealing that Hathaway paid the woman to drive off the bridge.
 Hathaway is arrested and Runyon is disgraced because he vouched for Hathaway's integrity just hours earlier.
 Evans meets with Hanson, and she finally tells what actually happened that night in college.
 She said that she did indeed arrive at a fraternity house to have sex with two men as part of an initiation, but changed her mind before any sex occurred.
 However, she did not prove her innocence, citing that by doing so will further the idea that it was acceptable to ask the questions in the first place.
 Evans addresses Congress, where he chastises all Democrats and Republicans who blocked Hanson's confirmation.
 He explicitly lambasts Runyon, who leaves in humiliation.
 Although he declares that Hanson had asked for her nomination to be withdrawn so he could finish his presidency with triumph over controversy, he remains adamant by rejecting her resignation and calls for an immediate confirmation vote.